Pease Press Trail Maps

 Oakland Hills and Pleasanton Ridge:

-Like Olmsted's out-of-print East Bay/Oakland Hills map, the north map extends from Huckleberry Preserve south through Redwood Regional Park and Lake Chabot; east across EBMUD's San Leandro watershed to Las Trampas.
-A slight extension adds Bishop Ranch and a bit of the Bay Trail in East Oakland.
+Like Olmsted's old East Bay/Oakland Hills map, the north map extends from Huckleberry Preserve south through Redwood Regional Park and Lake Chabot; east across EBMUD's San Leandro watershed to Las Trampas.
+Also Bishop Ranch and a bit of the Bay Trail in East Oakland.
 The south map extends from I-680 to Niles Canyon Road; the two main BIG parks are Garin/Dry Creek Pioneer and Pleasanton Ridge.
-Future editions will show amazing trail connections between them; the current edition will get you out into some gorgeous countryside.
-With the Carquinez Strait and Berkeley Hils maps you can follow 35 miles of Ridge Trail.
+With this map and the Berkeley Hils map you can follow 35 miles of Ridge Trail.
+More connections to come.

 Skyline Ridge (Santa Cruz Mountains):

-Years ago I helped mapped this whole area for the Trail Center's Central and Southern Peninsula maps (now out of print).
-It makes perfect sense to put them together, front and back.
-Baselt's map covers all the way down Hwy 35/Skyline Blvd. and I-280 from Hwy 92 down to Hwy 9 (Saratoga Gap).
+This map loosely follows Hwy 35/Skyline Blvd. and I-280 from Hwy 92 down to Hwy 9 (Saratoga Gap).
 The north map includes Huddart and Wunderlich Parks, Purisima Creek and El Corte de Madera Creek Preserves; the south map includes Windy Hill, Skyline, Russian, and Long Ridges, Monte Bello, and Rancho San Antonio preserves, and more.
-About the only thing this map doesn't do is distinguish between hiking and bicycyling trails (cyclists should refer to agency maps).
+(Years ago I helped mapped this same area for the Trail Center's Central Peninsula and Southern Peninsula maps–now out of print.
+I wondered if they'd work well merged front-to-back...the answer is clearly "Yes!")

 Portola Redwoods and Pescadero Creek: